shynt-04/MySuckWrite-ups/2023/SpaceHeroesCTF/reverse-engineering.md

   }
 ```

-So, first thing we do is change the input file using bash script
+So, first thing we did was change the input file using bash script
 ```bash
 echo "tidbits" > input_file
 # input_file = "/proc/getppid()/comm"